 This article will cover different methods such as getTaxRates, updateTaxRate, deleteTaxRate, insertTaxRate, and loadTaxRateById, as well as different API request methods like GET, PUT, DELETE, and POST.

-Step-by-Step Guide to Create Custom API in Magento 2
+6 Simple Steps to Create a Custom REST API in Magento 2

 Here are the steps to Create a Custom REST API in Magento 2: